hemeac/kiwiTechTree/README.md

 ## Arc Aerospace Wyvern 5 Crew Capsule 0.5
 Shuffled the tech nodes.
 Added a custom engine upgrade. **If Kerbalism with FeatureScience is installed: Setup capsule to have larger HDD space.**

+## Asset Mk1 Reentry Pod 0.9
+Shuffled the tech node.
+Added to the Mark 1 Spaceplane System Upgrade. **If Kerbalism with FeatureScience is installed: Setup re-entry pod to have larger HDD space.**

 ## B9 Procedural Wings Fork 1.0.0
 Creates custom node off of Aviation if installed.
 It is in the same tier, but the cost of the next tier.
 Supports CryoTanksMethalox.